Cross-infection at events

 Since close contact between people with CF is much more likely to occur at indoor events, which significantly increases the risk of cross-infection, it is our policy for only one person with CF to be present or allocated a place at an indoor event organised by Cystic Fibrosis Trust staff or its volunteer branches, groups and committees.

 This place is often reserved for a speaker or guest with CF and no other attendees with CF are invited to ensure there is no contact with another person that could compromise their health.
 Alternatively, if there is no speaker or guest with CF attending, this single place for a person with CF is allocated on a ‘first come, first served’ basis.

 After having a transplant of any kind, you are required to take immunosuppressant drugs to prevent your body from rejecting your new organ.
 Unfortunately, this also makes you more prone to infection and less able to fight off any bugs you do pick up.
 For that reason, our guidelines apply to everyone with CF, including those who have received a transplant, either recently or many years ago.

 More information about cross-infection

-Take a look at our cross-infection policy (PDF) for more detail on the risks posed by cross-infection and our recommended guidelines for reducing the risk.
+Take a look at our cross-infection policy for more details on the risks posed by cross-infection and our recommended guidelines for reducing the risk.